rojenzaman/amusewiki-docker/README.md

 This repo use SQLite as a database.
 Currently MySQL and PostgreSQL are not supported.
 See: [TODO](https://github.com/rojenzaman/amusewiki-docker/blob/master/TODO.md)

+This image is production ready!
+Beleive it or not.

 ### How to use?

 Read the usage notes and check the example **docker-compose.yml** files: [amusewiki-docker/wiki](https://github.com/rojenzaman/amusewiki-docker/wiki)